kubees/playlist-microservice/README.md

 # playlist-microservice
-This is the playlist microservice.
+This is the playlist microservice application.